| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 - Click Publish in the modal to verify.

-Now, your edits are live and will apply to new participants who begin your mission from this point forward.
+Now, your edits are live and will apply to new participants who begin your study from this point forward.
 If you wish to discard edits at any time instead of publishing, click Exit in the top-right corner.

-Analyze an edited screener or mission
+Analyze an edited screener or study

 Questions tab

 Viewing responses on the Questions tab, you’ll see the most recent version of your study by default.
-This version reflects the most recent edits you’ve made to your screener or mission as well as the responses received after those edits were published.
+This version reflects the most recent edits you’ve made to your screener or study as well as the responses received after those edits were published.

 To view responses to previous versions of your data, use the See version drop-down at the top of the page.